Josephine Dillon: Later career

-In 1940, Dillon began teaching acting at Christian College (now known as Columbia College) in Columbia, Missouri.
+In 1940, Dillon began teaching acting at Christian College (later Columbia College) in Columbia, Missouri.
 That same year, she wrote Modern Acting.
 The book describes in detail the training that she put Gable through over a six and a half year period.
 Upon returning to California, Dillon continued teaching acting.
 Her students included Bruce Cabot, Gary Cooper, Donna Reed, Rita Hayworth and Linda Darnell.
 In 1944, she made her only two film appearances in bit roles in The Lady and the Monster and Men on Her Mind.

 In the years following their divorce, Clark Gable became one of the most popular leading men of the era and would win an Academy Award in 1934.
 He also went on to marry four more times.
 Gable rarely spoke publicly about his marriage to Dillon.
 In a statement issued by M-G-M in 1932, Gable denied rumors that he had married Dillon solely to further his career.
 He claimed he was motivated only by love and added that he "owed [Dillon] a debt of gratitude" for guiding his early career.
 Dillon, who never remarried, refused to speak disparagingly about her famous ex-husband.
 She would only say the two were married "in name only", implying the marriage was not consummated.
 Dillon's cousin later said that Dillon "carried a torch up to her dying day for [Gable].
 That was her one and only real love."

 Throughout the 1950s and early 60s, Dillon continued to teach acting and lived in a small home in the San Fernando Valley.
 In July 1956, Confidential magazine published a story claiming that Dillon was "down and out" and that Clark Gable refused to help her.
 Dillon denied the story was true and later testified against the editors of the magazine in a libel trial in August 1957.
 After the trial, Dillon lost many of her acting students due to the publicity.
 She nearly lost her home and later revealed that Gable had sent her money to avoid foreclosure.
 After Gable's death in November 1960, the press reported that his will stipulated that the remainder of Dillon's mortgage be paid in full by his estate.